 1 Credit (0 Lecture 1 Lab 0 Clinical) 2 Hrs/Wk (2 Hrs.
-Lab) 15 wks This laboratory course is the first laboratory course in a sequence intended for students that plan to major in the biological sciences.
-This course will introduce our students to the study of living organisms and their similarities as well as differences.
-The students will learn how scientists work using scientific method to problem solve in a biological lab setting.
-Laboratory safety and procedures will be introduced along with microscopy.
+Lab) 15 wks

+This laboratory course is the first laboratory course in a sequence intended for students that plan to major in the biological sciences.
+In this course students will ask questions regarding: basic biochemistry, molecular activity, cellular metabolism, Mendelian genetics and gene expression.
+Students will develop skills in basic statistics and scientific writing to report their experimental results.
+They will use the scientific method to problem solve in a biological lab setting.
+Laboratory safety and procedures will be introduced along with microscopy, spectrophotometry and gel electrophoresis skills.
 Prerequisites: Must meet the prerequisites for both ENG 101 or ENG 105 and MAT 100.
 BIO 132 includes laboratory experiments designed to support the topics covered in BIO 131.
-Corequisite: BIO 131.
+Corequisite: BIO 131